m0ne/hsr-ad2-ex-1/README.md

 ## ex (b)

-wie ändert sich der binäre Suchbaum, falls zyklisch rotiert wird ( { b , c , d , e , f , g , h , i , a } ... )
+wie ändert sich der binäre Suchbaum, falls zyklisch rotiert wird:
+( { b , c , d , e , f , g , h , i , a } ... )

 In discrete mathematics, tree rotation is an operation on a binary tree that changes the structure without interfering with the order of the elements.
 A tree rotation moves one node up in the tree and one node down.